aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/video-frame/_index.md

 1. Add an [IVideoFrame](https://reference.aspose.com/slides/php-java/com.aspose.slides/ivideoframe/) object to create a frame for the video.
 1. Save the modified presentation.

-This Java code shows you how to add a video stored locally to a presentation:
+This PHP code shows you how to add a video stored locally to a presentation:

 ```php
   // Instantiates the Presentation class